Robert W. Woodruff Dean's Achievement Scholars (DAS)

-The Dean's Achievement Scholarship (DAS) typically consists of a $10,000 merit-based tuition scholarship for each of the selected student's remaining years in the College of Arts and Sciences.
-Finalists for the Dean’s Achievement Scholarship are also considered for and may be awarded the Robert W. Woodruff Scholarship, which consists of full tuition, fees, and on campus room and board.
-Students who are already receiving other Emory merit-based awards or courtesy scholarships, with the exception of the Liberal Arts Scholarship and Emory Opportunity Award, cannot receive additional financial assistance from this award.
+Among eligible applicants who are not selected as Woodruff DAS Scholars, up to twenty students will receive a merit-based tuition scholarship.
+This scholarship for $10,000 will be applied to each of the selected student's remaining years in the College of Arts and Sciences.
+Students who are already receiving other Emory merit-based awards, with the exception of the Liberal Arts Scholarship and Emory Opportunity Award, cannot receive additional financial assistance from either award.
 For students who are receiving need-based financial aid, these awards will normally replace loan support in their financial aid package.
-Students who receive a DAS award also become members of the Emory Scholars Program.

-DAS Scholarships include: the Robert W. Woodruff, Ammerman family, Henry L. Bowden, M. Brown, Jeanne Gold, Pat H. Odom, Norman C. and Henry J. Miller, Chris A. Yannopoulus, Emily Graham, Stahl Family, J. Pollard Turman, and Goodrich C. White awards.
+Merit scholarships of $10,000/year include: Henry L. Bowden, Madeleine Brown, Pat H. Odom, Norman C. and Henry J. Miller, and Goodrich C. White awards.